SamSekhon/CrossX/README.md

 - **transcribe_voice_openai.py**: Module for converting text to speech and speech to text, facilitating the practice and analysis of verbal arguments.

-- **vector_store.py**: Includes utilities for processing and analyzing chroma vectors, useful for audio and visual data analysis in courtroom scenarios.
+- **vector_store.py**: Includes utilities for processing and analyzing Faiss vectors, useful for audio and visual data analysis in courtroom scenarios.

 ## Installation